gotardo/WP-Plugin/README.md

 ];
 ```
 ### Roadmap
-This is a little plan for the development of this plugin.
+Here you are a little plan for the development of this plugin.
 Of course, I am waiting for your suggestions.

+1. v0.2
-1. v0.2 - Add support for hooks
+2. Add support for hooks
-1. v0.2 - Add support for filters
+2. Add support for filters
-1. v0.2 - Add support for enqueue styles and javascripts libraries
+3. Add support for enqueue styles and javascripts libraries
+1. v0.3
-1. v0.3 - Add support for admin menu
+2. Add support for admin menu
-1. v0.4 - Add support for custom post types
+2. Add support for custom post types